Filter Content

 Dear Parishioners,

-Please find attached this week's bulletin.
+Please find attached this week's bulletin and Community Fun Day information.

 Fr Duane Fernandez